fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### Adding express to the mix

 Right now we are at a pretty good place, our project is set up and we have two runnable calculators there.
-But since our aim is to learn fullstack development, it is time to start writing code that responds to HTTP-requests.
+But since our aim is to learn full stack development, it is time to start writing code that responds to HTTP-requests.

 Let us start by installing express: